Medieval(ish) matters #13: Why aren’t monuments to medieval figures included in the statues debate, and was there racism in the Middle Ages?

 Dr John is both a medievalist (an expert on the socio-cultural impact of the Crusades in Latin Christendom) and an authority on statuary; his current project is ‘Contested Pasts: public monuments and historical culture in Western Europe, 1815-1930’ (funded by the British Academy and Leverhulme Trust), which explores the political uses of public monuments and statues in 19th-century European states.

-We particularly talked about the statue of King Richard I, the Lionheart, which stands directly outside the Palace of Westminster in London.
+We particularly talked about the statue of Richard the Lionheart, which stands directly outside the Palace of Westminster in London.
 Dr John has studied the circumstances in which this statue was erected in 1860, and also considered whether it is an appropriate monument to stand at the heart of British democracy (many in the 19th century did not think so).

 Along with many of the statues that are proving to be objects of contention today, its origins lie in the mid-19th century, an age of statue-mania, when they were springing up in capital cities across the continent.
 Many of the people honoured with statues at this time were associated with European imperialism, but there were also a number that depicted people from the medieval past.